Tarrasch/millers-test/README.markdown

 I use the human readable `.yaml` format since that easily gets parsed to a python value. `.yaml` is inherently hierarchical and I've taken that to my advantage.
-Furthermore I try to follow the DRY principles in myrepresentation, so if the shape-property of a subfigure is not set, then it is automatically set to the id of a subfigure.
+Furthermore I try to follow the DRY principles in my representation, so if the shape-property of a subfigure is not set, then it is automatically set to the id of a subfigure.